lillycummins/academic-website/content/home/experience.md

     location: Zoom
     date_start: '2021-06-28'
     date_end: '2021-07-02'
-    description: Assisted in delivering a 5 day online workshop teaching the basics of python to agricultural researchers in Africa as part of the BiXCoP programme
+    description: Assisted in delivering a 5 day online workshop teaching the basics of python to agricultural researchers in Africa as part of the BiXCoP programme.

 design:
   columns: '2'